 - Assoc.
 Professor, PhD, Neuroscience

-- affected by intervention strategies (e.g., bright-light, SSRIs, serotonin psychedelics),
+- affected by intervention strategies (e.g., psychedelics, SSRIs, bright-light therapy),

-These research interests are the foundation for my methodical integration of PET and fMRI, complementary human brain imaging tools that together facilitate our understanding of how neurotransmission shapes the neural pathways underlying consciousness and behavior.
-Where relevant, we develop and leverage multivariate analytic strategies (e.g., latent variable and machine learning model frameworks) that more effectively map stable and informative links between genetic/environmental factors, neurobiological systems, behavioral phenotypes and related risk for neuropsychiatric illness.
+These research interests are the foundation for integrating PET and fMRI, complementary human brain imaging tools that together facilitate our understanding of how neurotransmission shapes distributed neural pathways underlying consciousness and behavior.
+I am also quite interested in developing and leveraging multivariate analytic strategies that more effectively map stable and informative links between brain imaging phenotypes and relevant outcomes.

-2014 - Senior Researcher, Neurobiology Research Unit, Rigshospitalet 2011 - 2014 Post-doctoral Researcher, Neurobiology Research Unit, Rigshospitalet 2006 - 2010 Doctorate of Philosophy in Neuroscience, Center for Neuroscience and the Neural Basis of Cognition, Pittsburgh, USA 2004 - 2006 Research Associate, Lab of Dr. Ahmad R. Hariri, University of Pittsburgh, Pittsburgh, PA, USA 2003 Research Assistant, Lab of Dr. Daniel Weinberger, NIMH, Bethesda, MD, USA 2000 - 2004 Bachelor of Science in Biology and Psychology, Carnegie Mellon University, Pittsburgh, PA, USA
+2022 - Associate Professor, Department of Drug Design and Pharmacology, University of Copenhagen 2014 - Senior Researcher, Neurobiology Research Unit, Rigshospitalet 2011 - 2014 Post-doctoral Researcher, Neurobiology Research Unit, Rigshospitalet 2006 - 2010 Doctorate of Philosophy in Neuroscience, Center for Neuroscience and the Neural Basis of Cognition, Pittsburgh, USA 2000 - 2004 Bachelor of Science in Biology and Psychology, Carnegie Mellon University, Pittsburgh, PA, USA

 My full list of scientific publications can be accessed through my ORCID-profile.